cast-org/figuration/site/4.0/get-started/quick-start.md

           box-sizing: content-box;
 }
 {% endcapture %}
-{% renderHighlight example, "sass" %}
+{% renderHighlight example, "css" %}

 With the above snippet, nested elements---including generated content via `::before` and `::after`---will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.